roadwarriorslive/Pipulate/README.rst

     gs.populate(tab, cl, df)                # does the push

-That's it.
-That's Pipulate.
-Go install Anaconda 3.6 if you haven't already and get started on your new career as Datamaster.
+`Go install Anaconda 3.6 <https://www.anaconda.com/download/>`_ if you haven't already and get started on your new career as Datamaster.
 Track your SEO rankings, Social Media views and counts, whatever!
 This is your chance to easily and with a purpose hop onto the following bandwagons:

 - Python
 - Jupyter Notebook